The easiest way to underestimate Dahlia Lithwick is to call her a court watcher.

 The Hillman citation praised her for showing how the mechanics and theatrics of the legal system operate together.
 That word, theatrics, is important.
 Lithwick understands that robes, oral arguments, confirmation hearings, clerk culture, ideological branding, and media framing are not sideshows around law.
 They are part of how power is exercised and legitimated.

 That insight helps explain why her best work often feels dramatic without becoming melodramatic.
-She can show that a court opinion, a casual judicial posture, or a line in a hearing transcript is not just technical text.
+She can show that a court opinion, a casual judicial posture, or a line in a hearing transcript is more than technical text.
 It is a clue to institutional self-understanding.

 She has also been willing to write from inside the profession's injuries.
 The Hillman citation points specifically to her writing about harassment by Judge Alex Kozinski and the way clerk culture could normalize the humiliation of young women.
 That mattered because it expanded the legal beat.
 Suddenly the life of the courts could not be separated from the hidden arrangements of gender and power that sustained them.